yinso/amdee/README.md

         }
     });

-The config object for requireJS can be passed into the `requirejs` attribute of the `amdify.run` function, which is further described below.
+The config object for requireJS can be passed into the `requirejs` attribute of the `amdee.run` function, which is further described below.

 Installation
 ---------

-    $ npm install -g amdify
+    $ npm install -g amdee

 Usage
 -----

 On Command line:

-    $ amdify --source <module_file> --target <output_file>
+    $ amdee --source <module_file> --target <output_file>

 In Node program (below is written in coffee-script with expressjs)

     express = require 'express'
-    amdify = require 'amdify'
+    amdee = require 'amdee'
     app = express()

     app.configure ->
       # ...
-      amdify.run
+      amdee.run
         source: './client/main.coffee'
         target: './public/js/main.js'
         watch: true